Skopje: Media

 The city is home of the studios of Macedonian Radio-Television (MRT), the country's public radio and television.
-Founded in 1966, it operates with three national broadcast channels, twenty-four hours at day.
-The most popular private television stations are Sitel, Kanal 5, Telma, Alfa TV and AlsatM are another major private television companies.
+Founded in 1966, it operates with three national broadcast channels, twenty-four hours a day.
+The most popular private television stations are Sitel, Kanal 5, Telma, Alfa TV, and AlsatM.
 MRT also operates radio stations with national coverage, the private station Skopje's Kanal 77 is the only one to have such a span.
 Radio Antenna 5 and Metropolis are two other major private stations that have their headquarters in Skopje.

-Also, the city boasts big news agencies in the country, both public, as the Media Information Agency, and private, such as the Makfax.
+Also, the city boasts big news agencies in the country, both public, such as the Media Information Agency, and private, such as the Makfax.

 Sports

 As the capital and largest city of North Macedonia, Skopje has many major sporting facilities.
 The city has three large swimming pools, two of which feature Olympic pools.
 These pools are particularly relevant to coaching water polo teams.
 Skopje also boasts many football stadiums, like Ilinden in Čair and Železarnica, which can accommodate between 4,000 and 4,500 spectators.
-The basketball court Kale can accommodate 2,200 people and the court of Jane Sandanski has a 6,000 seat capacity.
+The basketball court Kale can accommodate 2,200 people and the court of Jane Sandanski has a 6,000-seat capacity.

 The largest stadium remains Toše Proeski Arena.
 The stadium, built in 1947 and named until 2008, City Stadium Skopje experienced a total renovation, begun in 2009 to meet the standards of FIFA.
 Fully renovated the stadium contains 33,460 seats, and a health spa and fitness area.
-The Boris Trajkovski Sports Center is the largest sports complex in the country.
+The Boris Trajkovski Sports Center is the largest sports complex in the country with 6,250 seats.
 It was opened in 2008 and named after former president Boris Trajkovski, who died in 2004.
-It includes rooms dedicated to handball, basketball and volleyball and host 6,250 seats, a bowling alley, a fitness area and an ice hockey court.
+It includes rooms dedicated to handball, basketball, and volleyball, a bowling alley, a fitness area, and an ice hockey court.
 Its main hall, which regularly hosts concerts, holds around 10,000 people.